njust/old-_KTail/README.md

 # KTail - Kubernetes log viewer
 This repository is currently only used for issue tracking.
-Checkout out website for more details: https://ktail.de
+Checkout out our website for more details: https://ktail.de